Walsh Bay Wharves Precinct: Recent redevelopment (2018–2022)

 Beginning in 2018, the New South Wales Government, through Infrastructure NSW, undertook a major AUD 207–262 million transformation of the precinct, led by Tonkin Zulaikha Greer Architects and delivered by Richard Crookes Constructions.
-The project fully renovated Wharf 4/5 (completed in December 2020) and Pier 2/3 (completed early 2022), converting both from industrial wool sheds into modern arts venues while preserving their heritage fabric.
+The project fully renovated Wharf 4 and 5 (completed in December 2020) and Piers 2 and3 (completed early 2022), converting both from industrial wool sheds into modern arts venues while preserving their heritage fabric.
 Structural reinforcement, fire engineering upgrades, raised roof sections and retractable seating were incorporated to create flexible, acoustically excellent performance spaces for nine resident companies.
 Interiors feature conserved original hardwood timbers contrasted with new brushbox and ironbark finishes, and innovative details such as braille‑routed Queensland maple veneer walls and solar-powered seawater cooling systems for sustainability.
 The precinct has since garnered numerous awards, including the 2022 NSW Architecture Medallion, the National Trust Heritage Award for Adaptive Reuse, and Australian Timber Design Awards, especially for its interior commercial timber design.
-Since reopening it has become a vibrant arts hub with purpose-built theatres, event and rehearsal spaces for prominent companies such as Bangarra Dance Theatre, Australian Chamber Orchestra, STC, ATYP and others.
+Since reopening it has become a vibrant arts hub with purpose-built theatres, event and rehearsal spaces for prominent companies such as Bangarra Dance Theatre, Australian Chamber Orchestra, Sydney Theatre Company, Australian Theatre for Young People and others.